-Toxic Thinking Patterns – How Pseudo “Feel-Goods” Put a Hold On Your Brain (1 of 2)
+Toxic Thinking Patterns – How Pseudo “Feel-Goods” Put Your Brain on Hold (1 of 2)

 Why?
 They stimulate pleasure and learning centers of the brain similar to addictive substances.